logseq/docs/db-version.md

 * `https://logseq.io/graph/GRAPH-UUID` to see all pages for a graph.
 * `https://logseq.io/page/GRAPH-UUID/TAG-UUID` to see all blocks in a published page.
 If the page is a tag, all nodes tagged with the tag are shown.

 To configure a self host publish url, go to `Settings > Advanced > Publish Server URL`.
 You will need a Cloudflare account in order to self host.
+For more on self hosting, see guides in [Additional Links](#additional-links).

 ## Plugins